romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_map-herbeira**.
 Interpretative geological map of the *Herbeira* massif ([Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064), and references therein) showing (**a**) sheath-fold deformation cross-cutting lithological contacts and (**b**) the THF-related area surrounding the gradual contact between dunites and harzburgites, along the axial surface of the synform (see **Stop 1.7**).
 Fault lines correspond either to strike-slip faults (continuous lines) or contacts (thrust patterns) with granulites.
 Cross sections sampled by Girardeau _et al._, (1989) and Tilhac _et al._, (2016) are numbered 1-3 with the corresponding synthesic log shown for section 2.
 Note that the synformal structure of the massif is partly conditionned by the dunite body mapped along the SE boundary of the massif (Puelles _et al._, 2012).
 Outcrops that support the existence of this dunite are mostly limited to the area of the *Mina David*, an open pit mine exploited by *Pasek Minerales*.
 The extracted material indeed has a homogeneous content of 37 % MgO (Caballero _et al._, 2009) consistent with dunite compositions measured in the cliffs area ([Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)).
 Yet, it is also reported with a relatively high Opx content (Baragaño _et al._, 2019), which suggests that the protolith may actually harzburgitic, unless it relates to the incorporation of pyroxenite layers.
 The extracted material, so-called "dunite HT", is combined with periclase to produce high-temperature solid solutions which served as a refractory material in thermal power plants, steel manufacture and other applications.

-> NOTE: Add the roads and stops of the first day.
+> NOTE: Add roads and the stops of the first day.

 #### Stop 1.1: "Vixía Herbeira" lookout

 > **coordinates**:  43°43'25.15"N, 7°56'44.73"W

-The first stop of the day is the lookout of the *Vixía Herbeira* (613 m), the highest point of the *Serra de la Capelada* and one of the highest sea cliffs in Europe (**Fig_herbeira-lookout**).
+The first stop of the day is the lookout of the *Vixía Herbeira* (613 m), the highest point of the *Sierra de la Capelada* and one of the highest sea cliffs in Europe (**Fig_herbeira-lookout**).
 Its iconic landmark, the *Garita de Herbeira* (literally "Herbeira’s watchtower"), a stone construction from the 18<sup>th</sup> century, was part of a series of coastal watch posts.
 The current building, entirely made of ultramafic rocks, dates from 1805 and was renovated in 2003.

 <img src="cabo-ortegal/fieldguide_figures/herbeira-lookout.png"
 style="max-width: 100%; max-height: 500px; height: auto;"/>